theapu/whatsapp-groups-broadcast/README.md

 Use !bot@grpinc or !bot@grpexc after !bot@msg[{Time}] for scheduled message.

 If !bot@grpinc or !bot@grpexc is used without !bot@msg[{Time}], message will be sent immediatly to the groups specified according to the !bot@grpinc or !bot@grpexc list.

+Use !bot@attach[{attachment id}] to attach a previously uploaded file to the broadcast group.

+When an attachment is sent to broadcast group an info message with an id will be retunred.
+Use this id to attach this file to broadcast messages.

 !bot@del[{id}] - To delete a scheduled message.
 Use !bot@listmsgs to find id. id is the the number before the first '|' of the response messages.